-Machweo Wellness Retreat and Fine Dining is owned and operated by the Belgian Janssens-Onsea family, who also run neighbouring property Onsea House.
+Machweo Wellness Retreat and Fine Dining is owned and operated by the Belgian Janssens-Onsea family, who also run neighboring property Onsea House.
 In common with Onsea, Machweo has a terrific Chef-Manager in Axel Janssens, one of the finest chefs in Tanzania!
 Service standards overall are superb, and both properties provide good value for money.
 Rates vary, so please contact a member of YZ to discuss the best option for you.

 ACCESS & LOCATION: